Skip to main content

 Direct sharing✅ (to users, groups, workspace)

-Share via assistant
+Share via agent

 Automatic token refreshN/A